What is the AMCAS? [2023 Medical School Application Guide]

 • Individual Letter: A letter written by, and representing, a single letter author.
 If you have already included an Individual Letter within either a Committee Letter or Letter Packet, you do not need to add a separate entry for that letter.

-Dr. Ed Lipsit, MedSchoolCoach Associate Director of Advising shares: "Great letters are an absolute must.
-It really surprised me that committee members took these letters very seriously.
+“Great letters are an absolute must.
+I was really surprised to find out how seriously committee members take these letters.
 The fact is, there are so many worthy applicants with great credentials, academics, and activities.
-They're looking for distinguishing factors, and the quality of your letter is important for a really competitive application."
+They're looking for distinguishing factors, and the quality of your letter is important for a really competitive application.”

-In this section, you’ll select all of the medical schools you’re applying to.
+In the Medical Schools section, you’ll select all the medical schools you’re applying to

 How many medical schools should you apply to?
-Admissions advisors from MedSchoolCoach recommend you apply to 25 to 40 schools, including both in-state and out-of-state schools that you feel are a match.
+Admissions advisors from MedSchoolCoach recommend you apply to 25-40 schools, including both in-state and out-of-state schools that you feel are a good match.

 You don’t need a full school list at this point; you only need to apply to one school to “submit” your application, which gets most of the heavy lifting out of the way.
 You can come back and add more schools later, but this first submission of your application is what gets the verification process started.

-As you add schools, you will have a nice dashboard where you can see each medical school, the program you’re applying to, and the transcript and application deadlines.
-You’ll also see your fees start to add up here.
+As you add schools, you will have a helpful dashboard where you can see each med school, the program you’re applying to, and the transcript and application deadlines.
+Here, you’ll also see your application fees start to add up.

 While it’s wise to apply to multiple schools, a lot of thought should go into cultivating your school list.
-In-state tuition is almost always going to be cheaper than out-of-state, but you also need to consider factors like proximity to family and preference for culture and climate.
+In-state tuition is almost always going to be cheaper than out-of-state, but you also need to consider factors like the mission of the school (is it focused on primary care or research?), proximity to family, and preference for culture and climate.

 Schools should also be an academic match and best suited to your professional experience.

-A strong personal statement speaks volumes about your potential to succeed in medical school.
+A strong medical school personal statement speaks volumes about your potential to succeed in medical school.
 It can demonstrate to admissions committees your potential as a future physician and how you’ll contribute to their school.
-Additionally, it helps to distinguish you from the number of other applicants with similar MCAT scores and grades.
+Additionally, it helps to distinguish you from other applicants with similar GPAs and MCAT scores.

-Likewise, an unimpressive personal statement can ruin your chance at getting an interview.
-A poorly written personal statement with typos and lacking content is hard to come back from when admissions committees have hundreds of applications to review.
+Likewise, an unimpressive personal statement can ruin your chance of getting an interview.
+A poorly-written personal statement with typos that lacks content is pretty much a deal breaker when admissions committees have hundreds of applications to review.

 The challenge with this section is how deceptively simple it looks on the AMCAS application: “Use the space provided to explain why you want to go to medical school.”
 And you have 5,300 characters – or around 500 words to do it.
 No pressure!